aselshall/eds/HW/project.md

 ### 4. Will I miss points if my data and code is not well documented?

 The code may not receive full marks if it lacks annotations using markdown cells.
+In this class you are not only learning coding, but also good coding practices (GCP).
 Code annotation using markdown cells is vital as it enhances readability and comprehension for both users and future self.
 By providing narrative descriptions alongside the code, it becomes easier to understand its functionality and purpose, facilitating easier troubleshooting and future modifications.

 For example, please review your homework solutions, where I use markdown cells to provide narrative context.
 This transforms the notebook into not just code, but a story to tell.
 This provides a better learning experience for students than just a code!